The week before CFA Level 1 must feel pretty daunting, as it feels the same for Level 2 and 3 candidates too.

-Here’s what I think are the best things to do to channel your anxious energy into something beneficial during your CFA last week prep:
+Here’s what I think are the best CFA exam day tips and things to do to channel your anxious energy into something beneficial during your CFA last week prep:

 - #1.
 Sort out exam logistics